wixette/my-writing-toolchain/googdiff/README.md

-# googdiff: command-line diff tool, an wrapper of Google's diff-match-patch module.
+# googdiff: command-line diff tool, a wrapper of Google's diff-match-patch module.

 See [the API doc of Google's diff-match-patch module](https://github.com/google/diff-match-patch).